sabs21/davs-web-dev/README.md

 Overview
 --------

-This is a Dockerized web development environment using Apache as a web server, set up to work with Visual Studio Code.
+This is a containerized web development environment using Apache as a web server, set up to work with Visual Studio Code.
 This environment delivers static pages, so it does not include any server-side architecture.
 Apache is setup to listen on `localhost:8080` since this is intended as a development environment, but this can be changed within `my-httpd.conf`.
 This setup is verified to work on Windows 10/11.

 ### Usage